Addressing Doubts in Coaching Effectiveness featured image

 Zoom in on specific areas of improvement and focusing (and motivating) on strengths, it’s not about boiling the ocean.
 Coaching is about identifying key challenges and understanding two important things- together as a whole, where is this team going to naturally excel when tackling work, and where are the natural “thin spots” that we’ll need to skill build and coach up?

-Maybe you have lots of talent around getting results and building a solid process but not much in the way of innovation or agility?
+Maybe you have lots of talent around getting results and building a solid process but not much in the way of innovation or agility.
 Where does this team excel as an act of falling out of bed (hard-wired strengths) and where are they going to need awareness, skills, or help from others (thin spots) on the team?
-One or two specific areas to leverage, and a couple of areas to build muscle and the team starts clicking.
+Again, one or two specific areas to leverage, and a couple of areas to build muscle and the team starts clicking.
 Everyone wants to be a part of that feeling.
 A part of that team.
 And the best leaders know how to build them.

 Myth #3: “Behavioral assessments won’t solve real problems.”